GIFRN/superficial_beliefs/README.md

 Gabriel Freedman and Francesca Toni · COLM 2026

 Code, synthetic datasets, and saved analyses for studying how LLM choices and stated reasons relate to a fitted behavioural model.
-This is the paper submission snapshot, previously distributed as `COLM.zip`.

 ## Results